Using CARTA to plan class schedules lowers students’ grade point average (GPA), according to a paper published by a group of Stanford professors.

 Researchers divided students into two random groups.
 One group was encouraged to use CARTA by an email from Stanford’s registrar and a prompt in the University’s course enrollment system.
 The control group received no encouragement.
 “We found that platform usage caused a significant reduction in GPA during the subsequent academic term,” the study concluded, citing the feature that allows users to see previous grade distributions in courses they plan to take.

-The researchers noted an average GPA decline of 0.16 points for students using CARTA.
-That translated to a 0.28 point decline for freshmen and sophomores, but only a 0.09 point slide for juniors and seniors.
+The researchers noted an average GPA decline of 0.16 standard deviations for students using CARTA.
+That translated to a 0.28 standard deviation decline for freshmen and sophomores, but only a 0.09 standard deviation slide for juniors and seniors.

 Reduced course flexibility could counteract the motivation problems the research found stemming from site use, as packed schedules offer few chances to slack off in leniently graded classes.